-There are many ornaments which are an indispensable part of wedding jewellery, and one such item is the maang tikka.
+There are many ornaments which are an essential part of wedding jewellery, and one such item is the maang tikka.
 As a bride, you must get everything right.
-So if you are looking at ways in which you can style a maang tikka perfectly.
-Worry not, we have curated a list of all styles, right from the elaborate ones to the most simplistic ones.
-Check them below.
+So if you are looking for different and unique maang tikka designs, you can put an end to your hunt now.

-Borla Maang Tikka
+1. Borla Maang Tikka

-One Tier Maang Tikka
+2. One Tier Maang Tikka

 A very elegant design, which also holds the central tikka in place.
 The tier can be a simple chain or have elegant designs along with it.